Postal address: Link Market Services Limited

 Historic information about Commonwealth Bank’s declared dividends and DRP prices are available on the Dividend page.

-If you wish to change you address, direct credit instructions or DRP intentions or instructions for the next dividend, your notification should be received in writing by the share registrar before 5pm (Sydney time) on the day after the record date (refer to the Financial calendar for the next record date).
+If you wish to change your address, direct credit instructions or DRP intentions or instructions for the next dividend, your notification must be received in writing by the share registrar before 5pm (Sydney/Melbourne time) on the day after the record date (refer to the Financial calendar for the next DRP participation deadline).

-For dividend information before January 2002, please contact Link Market Services.
+For historical dividend information, please contact Link Market Services.
 You may be charged a fee if you request for a replacement statement through Link Market Services.

 If you find that you have unpresented dividend cheques, please contact our share registrar Link Market Services.
 Link Market Services will organise for the original cheque to be stopped and replacement payments made to your nominated account.